cmerino01/ee250-final-project/README.md

 *Green light indicates a increase in price from the previous collected price*
 *Red light indicates a decrease in price from the previous collected price*
-*If both lights turn on it means the price has not changed in the given time period*
+*If both lights turn on it means the price has not changed in the given time period* *The buzzer only rings when a change has occurred*

 **External libraries that were used:**
 * time
 * sys
 * requests
+* datetime
+* pytz

 **API's used:**
 * [Nomics Bitcoin API](https://p.nomics.com/cryptocurrency-bitcoin-api)